-- "Configure Windows network settings for K2 Media Client with internal storage" on page 52 - "Configure Windows network settings for K2 Media Clients with shared storage" on page 54 - "Set up hosts files" on page 55 - "Add network hosts names for streaming" on page 58
+- "Configure Windows network settings for a stand-alone K2 Media Client" on page 52 - "Configure Windows network settings for K2 Media Clients with shared storage" on page 54 - "Set up hosts files" on page 55 - "Add network hosts names for streaming" on page 58

 CAUTION: The K2 Media Client is not a general purpose Windows workstation.
 The Windows configuration on the K2 system has been specifically set for use as a real time device.
-To avoid partial or total system failure, do not modify any operating system settings unless approved by Grass Valley, including but not limited to the following:

-- Do not use the User Manager
+To avoid partial or total system failure, do not modify any operating system settings unless approved by Grass Valley, including but not limited to the following: - Do not use the User Manager

 - Do not use the Disk Administrator

 - Do not load any third party software

 - Do not install any Windows updates other than "High Priority Updates" without contacting Grass Valley Product Support.
-(See "Configuring K2 security" on page 103.)
+(See "Configuring K2 security" on page 107.)

-Configure Windows network settings for K2 Media Client with internal storage
+Configure Windows network settings for a stand-alone K2 Media Client

-The internal storage K2 Media Client ships from the factory DHCP configured.
+The internal storage K2 Media Client and the direct-connect K2 Media Client ships from the factory DHCP configured.
 If your control network has DHCP/DNS and you are satisfied to use the factory default K2 Media Client host name (which is the serial number), then no local configuration of the control connection is required.

 There are special name resolution requirements for the FTP/streaming network.
-If you require FTP/streaming transfers for the internal storage K2 Media Client, refer to "Streaming video between K2 systems" on page 55 to determine your method of providing this name resolution and the configuration required.
+If you require FTP/streaming transfers for the stand-alone K2 Media Client, refer to "Streaming video between K2 systems" on page 55 to determine your method of providing this name resolution and the configuration required.

-If the Windows network settings for the internal storage K2 Media Client need to be configured, you must have Windows administrator security privileges on the K2 Media Client.
+If the Windows network settings for the stand-alone K2 Media Client need to be configured, you must have Windows administrator security privileges on the K2 Media Client.

-To configure network settings on an internal storage K2 Media Client, do the following:
+To configure network settings on a stand-alone K2 Media Client, do the following: